 To change the passphrase of an encrypted library, eject the library, then open Disk Utility.
-Choose Images ▷ Change Password... and then select the disk image file.
+Drag the library's disk image file into Disk Utility's device list, at the left of the window.
+Select the disk image in the list and choose Images \triangleright Change Password.